 The NPort 6000's Printer mode provides an excellent solution for banking and stock exchange services with huge printing demands.
 Printer modes involve a network printer that is connected to a serial port on the NPort 6000, with a port number assigned to specify the printer's location.
 Windows or UNIX hosts can access the printer over the network in either RAW or LPD modes.

-Please refer to Chapter 7, Configuring Serial Port Operation Modes, for detailed information and configuration instructions.
+Refer to Chapter 8, Configuring Serial Port Operation Modes, for detailed information and configuration instructions.

 Dial In/Out Modes